Ir0n2/Swaggy-New-Youtube-Client/README.md

 # Swaggy-New-Youtube-Client
 youtube client because youtube is fucking stupid.

+step 0: Have ffmpeg installed
+I always think this is installed by default if it ain't ```sudo apt install ffmpeg``` I hope whatever version your distros repository gives you works.
+If you're on windows.
+Use WSL debian idk

 Step 1: download the latest version of yt-dlp
 Guide here:
 https://github.com/yt-dlp/yt-dlp#installation